jamesdon/chargeback/README.md

 	https://splunkbase.splunk.com/app/1724/

+If you do not have the App installed, the configure button will lead to a dead link.

 There is a single dashboard for this App with several tabs.
 The filters at the top will effect all of the tabs.
 Below, I will explain each tab.